cosmonic/ml-demo/demo-notes.md

 ./run-demo.sh bindle-start
 ./run-demo.sh load-models

-# start your local server and install everything
+# start the host, actors, and providers, and link them
 ./run-demo.sh all
 ```

 If there are no errors, the last command above should end with a host inventory showing 5 actors and 2 capability providers.